Danish England

 … set sail as soon as possible with 40 ships filled with armed men and crossed the sea to land at Southampton where he met a great host of English gathered against him.
 He at once engaged them and slew a large number.
 Although the victor, he withdrew to the ships with his men, for he saw that he could not obtain the English kingdom without a larger force, and putting the fleet about he returned to Normandy with rich booty.

-In this year the innocent ætheling Alfred, son of King Æthelred, came hither, and would go to his mother, who sat in Winchester; but Earl Godwine would not permit that, nor other men also who could exercise much power; because the public voice was then greatly in favour of Harold, though it was unjust.
+In this year the innocent ætheling Alfred, son of King Æthelred, came hither, and wanted to go to his mother, who sat in Winchester; but Earl Godwine would not permit that, nor other men also who wielded great power; because the public voice was then very much in favour of Harold, though it was unjust.
 [The remainder of the annal is in verse] But Godwine then impeded him, and in captivity set him, and his companions he dispersed; and diversely some slew; some they for money sold, some cruelly killed, some they bound, some they blinded, some mutilated, some scalped.
 No bloodier deed was done in this country since the Danes came, and here made peace.
 Now is our trust in the beloved God, that they possess bliss joyfully with Christ, who were without guilt so miserably slain.
 The ætheling yet lived, every evil they vowed him, until it was resolved that he should be led to Ely, thus bound.
 As soon as he was near the land, in the ship they blinded him; and him thus blind brought to the monks; and he there abode the while that he lived.
 After that, he was buried, as to him was befitting, full honourably, as he was worthy, at the west end, to the steeple full nigh, in the south porch.
 His soul is with Christ.

 It would appear that Alfred’s ill-fated expedition to England was made late in 1036, since an Ely calendar (Trinity College Cambridge MS O.2.1) dates his death the 5th of February (1037, presumably).